gburghardt/foundry/tutorials/integrating-pollyfills.md

 </body>
 ```

-We need to add references to the yepnope javaScript files, plus we need to
-include `pollyfill_promise.js` and `pollyfill_promise/yepnope.js`.
+The [Foundry Starter Project][starter_project] comes with yepnope.js straight

-Initializing the application is a little different now, since we must call
+out of the box.
+Initializing the application is a little different now, since we
-`Foundry.pollyfill(...)`.
+must call `Foundry.pollyfill(...)`.
 This method returns an instance of
 `Foundry.PollyfillPromise`.
 The `afterAll` callback is executed after all
 pollyfills have been downloaded.
 The `start` method begins the pollyfill
 downloads.